nikMichel/StayPositiveAPI/README.md

 ## Logging

-Logging has been configured to log to the `staypostiveapi.log` file in project directory.
+Logging has been configured to log to the `staypositive_access.log` file.

 ## Test scripts

-In the `tests` directory there is the `testPostiveRequest.py` file that we can use to test that the API is working
+In the `tests` directory there are two scripts that can be use to test the API.

+- `testPostiveRequest.py` Used to test Positive only responses, that is the `/positive` API endpoint.
+- `testAllRequest.py` Used to test All responses, that is the `/all` API endpoint

-When run we should a response similr to the following
+When run the `testPostiveRequest.py` script, we should a response similar to the following

 ```{"input": "It would be <blank> to work at Persado"}
 {